 So, for the holiday season, I made a rustic wood bead Christmas wreath.
+(After years of use, my DIY Nativity Wreath faded.)

 Lots of greenery, antlers, some red berries, and furry accents make this door hanger another one of my favorites!